kevin-cantwell/redis-protocol/README.md

 ## About

-The `redis-protocol` tool takes a stream of redis commands and reformats them according to the [redis protocol specification](http://redis.io/topics/protocol)
+The `resp` tool takes a stream of redis commands and reformats them according to the [redis serialization protocol](http://redis.io/topics/protocol)

 ## Installation

-`go get -u github.com/kevin-cantwell/redis-protocol`
+`go get -u github.com/kevin-cantwell/resp/cmd/resp`

 ## Usage